wpostma/LaunchpadScriptV3/README.md

 ==============

-Warren's Launchpad V3 Script 2022-03-18
+Warren's Launchpad V3 Script 2023-04-10

+1. Always starts up in a clip launcher mode.
+Uses the horizontal rows as scenes so that the scene launch buttons make sense to launch all clips in one scene (all clips in that row).
+This works best visually when bitwig is in Mix layout rather than in arranger. but it would be possible to have the script follow the program layout.

-1. Always starts up in a clip launcher + midi key playing split mode.
-Top half is 4 rows, each ROW is one scene.
+2. Optional split mode where top half is launcher of 4 rows, each ROW is one scene.
 Each of the 8 columns of the grid is one instrument.
 This is meant to correspond to the view where bitwig is showing instruments in columns, scenes as rows.
 The scene launch buttons, the first four of them actually launch... scenes.
 Weird eh?
 That's a lot like the way this worked in Live.

-2. There's no intent to make this a full function Launchpad script as DrivenByMOss, but rather to be a quirky alternative, focused around clip recording and playback as a keys and guitar jamming tool.
+3. There's no intent to make this a full function Launchpad script as powerful as the driven DrivenByMoss script, but rather to be a quirky alternative, focused around clip recording and playback as a keys and guitar jamming tool.
+It seems to be my style to prefer a lot of different SHIFT/ALT/META/OPTION combination key presses which means that one button can have multiple alternate functions.
+I use label-maker printed labels on my unit to help me remember the three (or more) functions that one button could have.

-3. A pdf might get made at some point and a youtube video showing this when it's further along.
+ A pdf might get made at some point and a youtube video showing this when it's further along.

-4. Top Row Button Functions (may differ by mode, items below are how it works in grid mode) UP - Play/Stop.  +SHIFT= Musical Stop.  +META=
+4. Top Row Button Functions in Grid Mode
-       Hit to play and when playing hit again to stop.
-Hit shift key to do a fade out and stop.
+   (other modes different, but META+LEFT/RIGHT is always to navigate the major pages that exist in the script)

+    UP - Scene Bank Up
-    DOWN - Select SubMode 0,1,2
+    DOWN - Scene Bank Down.
        Press while in grid mode to shift the bottom half through different octaves of keys.
 The highest set of keys also has midi CCs.
     LEFT - Previous track. +SHIFT=  TrackBank Shift Up     +META = Previous Mode.
     RIGHT - Next track.    +SHIFT=  TrackBank Shift Down   +META = Next mode.

-    SESSION - META key.
-Works as a second shift key, for key combinations.
+    SESSION - META/DEL key.
+Used in combination as a deletion or alternate function combination.
-    USER1 - GO INTO SPLIT MODE.
-BOTTOM HALF IS PLAYABLE MIDI NOTES.
-TOP HALF OF GRID remains launching.
-    USER2 - not yet defined.
-    MIXER - Acts as a shift key with many other buttons including UP,DOWN,LEFT,RIGHT, and many of the side buttons.
+    USER1 - PLAY/STOP.  +SHIFT = gradual fade out and stop (musical stop) +META = SPLIT keys + launcher
+    USER2 - MODE key (a shift-like key used in combination) MIXER - SHIFT key used in combinations.

 5. Side buttons ( grid mode)
     First four are SCENE launch buttons.
     Next four are: